 I’m receiving this custom infusion by two very Special Agents C & D, initials of the chemical agents I’m receiving, Cyclophosphamide & Docetaxel, helpers, like Dr. Seuss’ little Cats A, B, C and so on.
 These agents are cleaning me through and through — picture Dow’s scrubbing bubbles, an infusion of Mr. Clean’s strength cut with Mrs. Meyers’ love.

 I’ve been outfitted with a Dignicap, for which we must pay extra, which is a recently patented fitted head cap that fills up with cold water and then ice, down to 3 degrees Celsius, designed to protect your hair follicles, nearly freezing them from chemo’s harsh effects.
 Joe and I both agreed the name could use some improvement, because surely we all have dignity, with or without our hair?
 Still, I’ve had 56 years with mine, so I want it to stay if it will.
-To help the cap perform at its peak, the Dignicap folks suggest you wash your hair no more than once a week, so looks like Fridays are my hair washing day.
-I feel quite good except for the oily separating hair that is getting darker and flatter by the day from the lack of shampooing.
 It’s just hair I remind my vain self, yet I will continue to protect mine down to the last strand.

-I should know in the next three weeks if I will experience typical shedding which is expected even using the Dignicap, or full on hair loss.
-I’ve already got a call into a Piedmont hair expert and based on the recent photo of me that I sent her, I’m a candidate for her synthetic wig titled “California Dreamin.”
+I should know in the next three weeks if I will experience typical shedding which is expected or else full on hair loss.
+I’ve got a call into my hospital’s cancer boutique and based on the recent photo of me I sent her, I’m a candidate for their “California Dreamin.”
 All I can picture is Carol Channing for some reason!

 Added to the scalp chill during treatment is the ice water I’m soaking my fingers and toes in.
-Chemo can give you neuropathy, that tingling hands and feet are asleep sensation, and from what I’ve read, sometimes it hangs around long after treatments are over.
-One way to counter these effects is to, as with freezing your hair follicles, ice your fingers and toes during treatment.
-Thankfully just one of my two “medicines” creates this neuropathy, so the icing only occurs during that single hour after which I can hunker down under a blanket and warm up for the second hour of chemical drip.
+Chemo can give you neuropathy, that tingling hands and feet are asleep sensation, and sometimes it hangs around long after treatments are over.
+One way to counter these effects as with freezing your hair follicles, is to ice your fingers and toes during treatment.
+One of my two “medicines” creates this neuropathy, so the icing only occurs during that single hour after which I can hunker down under a blanket and warm up for the second hour of chemical drip.

 This was my report from the infusion room yesterday: Got my cool cap on today and did the finger and toe icing (to prevent neuropathy).
 Then got under a warm blanket for another few hours with cooling cap.
 Feeling good.
 Thx for all the positive vibes.
 Got home around 4:30 and went on a half hour walk with Lucie.
 Joe and I are heading out on another walk.
 Glad to get it behind me.
 The cold cap seemed to work because when they took the cap off, my scalp literally had ice on it!
 So maybe it’ll work?
 Keeping fingers in ice 75 min was harder than the toes, bc I wore surgical gloves vs thin socks on my feet.
 Took some 30-45 sec breaks, though.
 Had a tiny bit of neuropothy in my left foot for like a minute a bit ago, so maybe that is typical, especially so soon after treatment.
 All in all a good day.
 25% behind me!